Overcoming Traditional No-Go Theorems: Quantum Advantage in Multiple Access Channels: Proof of Proposition

-The following observations are crucial. \begin{observation} For the fixed encoding strategies followed by the senders, the conditions of Eq.(\ref{zero}) impose restriction on the allowed decodings by the receiver.
+\begin{observation} For the fixed encoding strategies followed by the senders, the conditions of Eq.(\ref{zero}) impose restriction on the allowed decodings by the receiver.
 For instance, consider the case where the senders use the encoding

 The receiver cannot employ the decoding strategies $\mathrm{D}:00\mapsto11$, as it yields $p(11|00,00)=1$, a violation of the requirement (\ref{zero}).
-Therefore, for the given encoding this particular decoding is not allowed. \end{observation} \begin{observation} For certain encoding strategies, there does not exist any decoding strategy compatible with the requirement (\ref{zero}).
-To see an explicit example consider the following encodings
+Therefore, for the given encoding this particular decoding is not allowed.

+\end{observation} \begin{observation} For certain encoding strategies, there does not exist any decoding strategy compatible with the requirement (\ref{zero}).
+To see an explicit example, consider the following encodings

 In Table \ref{disa}, we analyze the case when the receiver gets $\alpha=0$ and $\beta=0$ from the two senders, respectively.
 While decoding, the message $\alpha\beta=00$ must be decoded as one of four possible outcomes $\mathbf{a}=a_1a_2\in\{0,1\}^{\times2}$.
-As evident from the last column of Table \ref{disa}, whatever output is decoded for the message $\alpha\beta=00$ the condition (\ref{zero}) gets violated. \end{observation} These observations subsequently lead us to the following general Lemma. \begin{Lemma} Encoding strategics where the four inputs are grouped in two disjoint set with equal cardinalities for both the senders are the only possible encodings compatible for simulating the MAC $\mathcal{N}^{2\Arrow{.15cm}1}_{PBR}$. \end{Lemma} \begin{proof} A generic encoding, $\mathrm{E}_1:\mathbf{x}\mapsto\alpha$, employed by the sender $S_1$ (and similarly for the sender $S_2$) is a partition of the input strings $\mathbf{x}\in\{0,1\}^{\times2}$ into two disjoint sets $\mathbf{x}^\alpha$, {\it i.e.},
+As evident from the last column of Table \ref{disa}, whatever output is decoded for the message $\alpha\beta=00$ the condition (\ref{zero}) gets violated. \end{observation} These observations subsequently lead us to the following general Lemma. \begin{Lemma} Encoding strategics where the four inputs are grouped in two disjoint set with equal cardinalities for both the senders are the only possible encodings compatible for simulating the MAC $\mathcal{N}^{2}_{PBR}$. \end{Lemma} \begin{proof} A generic encoding, $\mathrm{E}_1:\mathbf{x}\mapsto\alpha$, employed by the sender $S_1$ (and similarly for the sender $S_2$) is a partition of the input strings $\mathbf{x}\in\{0,1\}^{\times2}$ into two disjoint sets $\mathbf{x}^\alpha$, {\it i.e.},

 Let, cardinalities of the sets $\mathbf{x}^0$ and $\mathbf{x}^1$ be $\mathbf{c}$ and $4-\mathbf{c}$, respectively, with $\mathbf{c}\in \{0,1,2,3,4\}$.
 As the partitions with $|\mathbf{x}^0|=\mathbf{c}$ and $|\mathbf{x}^0|=4-\mathbf{c}$ are same under relabeling, it is thus sufficient to analyze the cases $\mathbf{c}\in \{0,1,2\}$.